Southern Health NHS Foundation Trust

-Southern Health NHS Foundation Trust is an NHS foundation trust which provides community health, mental health and learning disability services across Hampshire.
-It is one of the largest providers of such services in England.
+Southern Health NHS Foundation Trust is a former NHS foundation trust which provided community health, mental health and learning disability services across Hampshire.
+It was one of the largest providers of such services in England.
+On 1 October 2024, the trust combined with Solent NHS Trust and Isle of Wight NHS Trust to form one large Hampshire and Isle of Wight Healthcare NHS Foundation Trust.

 History

 The trust was formed on 1 April 2011 following the merger of Hampshire Community Healthcare NHS Trust and Hampshire Partnership NHS Foundation Trust.

 Operations

 The trust runs Eastrop House and Parklands Hospital in Basingstoke, Hollybank and Elmleigh in Havant, Postern House in Marlborough, Melbury Lodge and Leigh House in Winchester, Crowlin House and Forest Lodge, Woodhaven, Western Community Hospital, Antelope House and Moorgreen Hospital in Southampton, Fareham Community Hospital and Ravenswood House in Fareham, Jacobs Lodge in Hounsdown, as well as Chase Community Hospital, Alton Community Hospital, Fordingbridge Hospital, Romsey Hospital, Petersfield Hospital and Gosport War Memorial Hospital.

 The Trust is one of eight in a partnership of NHS mental health trusts to provide acute mental health inpatient services for military personnel.
 The Trust retained the contract to provide mental health beds for military personnel in the South of England.

 In July 2016 it was announced that the trust would transfer community learning disability services in Oxfordshire to Oxford Health NHS Foundation Trust as part of a plan to reduce the area served and the disparate services provided.

 It took over five General practices in Gosport in 2016.
 The practices merged to form The Willow Group, which holds a general medical services contract jointly with the Trust.